Engee documentation

 Working with Julia

-Julia is designed to be simultaneously simple, readable, and very fast.
-It’s great for engineering and scientific tasks, but its syntax is intuitive - especially for those familiar with Python or MATLAB.
-Here is an example of a simple code in Julia:
+The Julia language is designed to be both simple, readable and very fast.
+It is great for engineering and scientific tasks, but at the same time its syntax is intuitive, especially for those who are familiar with Python or MATLAB.
+Here is an example of simple code on Julia:

-println is an inbuilt function to output text to the console.
-You can run this code directly on the command line or in a script editor.
+'println' is a built—in function for outputting text to the console.
+You can run this code directly on the command line or in the script editor.

 arr = [1, 2, 3, 4, 5]